BaluErtl/docs-1/desktop/use-desktop/container.md

 Using the integrated terminal is the same as running `docker exec -it <container-id> /bin/sh`, or `docker exec -it <container-id> cmd.exe` if you are using Windows containers, in your external terminal.
 It also:

 - Automatically detects the default user for a running container from the image's Dockerfile.
-If no use is specified it defaults to `root`.
+If no user is specified it defaults to `root`.
 - Persists your session if you navigate to another part of the Docker Dashboard and then return.
 - Supports copy, paste, search, and clearing your session.